Robert J. and Nancy D. Carney Institute for Brain Science

 We accept applications in any research area of brain science.
 However, some funding for Carney graduate awards is directed toward specific research areas.
 For consideration for funding from the Daniel Cooper Graduate Student Fellowship Fund, we encourage applications for research related to brain circuitry, neurotransmitters, and neuromodulation in psychiatric illness and human behavior.
 For consideration for funding from the Dr. Achilles Frangistas Fund, we encourage applications for research related to neurodegeneration.
 All applications will be evaluated together; it is NOT necessary to state special consideration for a specific fund.

-he deadline for applications is Friday, March 1, 2024, at 5 p.m.
+The deadline for applications is Friday, March 7, 2025, at 5 p.m.
 EST.

 Applications will be accepted through UFunds.
-Search for “Carney Graduate Awards” – “Academic Year 2024/2025.”
+Search for “Carney Graduate Awards” – “Academic Year 2025/2026.”
 Applicants must complete the application form, including:

 CV – Upload a 2-page pdf document including publications, abstracts, educational history, and other professional experience (file name should start with applicant's last name).

-Contributions to Brown’s brain science community – UFunds form answers are limited to 400 words.
-Description of how the candidate and their research will contribute to the collaborative environment at the Carney Institute.
-This may relate to the project itself (interdisciplinarity of the research, collaboration across fields, etc.) or to other activities (methods or tool workshops, mentoring, or other activities of interest to the broader brain science community).
+Contributions to Brown’s brain science community – Description of how the candidate and their research will contribute to the collaborative environment at the Carney Institute.
+Examples include, but are not limited to: the nature of the research project itself (interdisciplinarity of the research, collaboration across fields, etc.), educational and outreach activities, or efforts to create a more inclusive and welcoming brain science community.
+UFunds form answers are limited to 400 words.

-Career impact – UFunds form answers are limited to 400 words.
-Description of how the candidate imagines the impact of their research and career.
+Career impact – Description of how the candidate imagines the impact of their research and career.
 Applicants should describe not simply what they will do (i.e. type of position) but how their work, regardless of sector, will benefit science and society.
+UFunds form answers are limited to 400 words.

-Applicants must also arrange for at least 2 letters of support.
+Applicants must also arrange for at least two letters of support.
 The letters should address the candidate’s academic record, scientific maturity, independence, and provide field-specific context for the applicant’s scientific productivity.
 Through UFunds, applicants indicate the email address and name of the recommenders.
 A request will be sent to each of them with a link to fill out a separate form and upload the letters.

 Faculty Mentor – 1-page statement of support, including source of funding for the candidate’s project (mentor funding levels will be considered only to the extent that they allow the candidate to perform their research).
 The mentor’s statement of support should also assess the student’s productivity relative to other students at the same point in training in the same or similar field.

-Member of the student’s thesis or advisory committee at Brown University – 1-page statement of support
+Member of the student’s thesis or advisory committee at Brown University – 1-page statement of support.

 Please note that following submission, we will contact all applicants’ Directors of Graduate Studies to confirm that they are in good academic standing.